The Truth About Guns

 The International Critique of Guns

 "...we need strong, sane gun laws," writes Michael D. Nelson in the April 22 Rocky Mountain News.
 "Australia had one mass murder and immediately saw their Parliament pass one of the best gun-control laws in the world."
 And a year after that law was passed, homicides in Australia were up 3.2%, assaults were up 8.6%, and armed robberies were up 44%.
-Yes, armed robberies!
+Yes, that's right: armed robberies!
 Maybe there's something to that cliché, "If guns are outlawed, only the outlaws will have guns."

 The mere fact that these figures ignore population differences suggests they are intended primarily as propaganda.
 However, it remains the case that, per capita, the crime rate with guns is higher in the U.S. than it is in some other countries.
 But the general crime rate in the U.S. is lower than it is in some countries, and higher than in others, which suggests that gun crime is merely a symptom of a broader cultural problem.
+Another reason U.S. crime statistics are up is the rampant black market for drugs created by the so-called "war on drugs," which breeds violence.

 The Effectiveness of Guns in Self-Defense